DCAN-Labs/cdni-brain/docs/status.md

     1. S3:

-            python3 run.py --s3_access_key CENSORED --s3_secret_key CENSORED --report_output_dir path/to/the/directory/where/you/want/the/outputs/ s3://bucket_name/path/to/tier2/inputs s3://bucket_name/path/to/tier2/outputs group
+            python3 run.py --s3_access_key CENSORED --s3_secret_key CENSORED --report_output_dir path/to/the/directory/where/you/want/the/outputs/ s3://bucket_name/path/to/tier2/BIDS_inputs/ s3://bucket_name/path/to/tier2/outputs/ group

+    **Note:** Be sure to include a backslash (/) at the end of the s3 buckets

     2. Tier 1:

-            python3 run.py --report_output_dir path/to/the/directory/where/you/want/the/outputs/ /path/to/tier1/input/ /path/to/tier1/output/ group
+            python3 run.py --report_output_dir path/to/the/directory/where/you/want/the/outputs/ /path/to/tier1/BIDS_inputs/ /path/to/tier1/output/ group

 5. Will produce a s3_status_report.html and .csv.
 These files give information on the results of each processing step for each subject/session pair.
 A tip for determining subjects’ processing status counts is to download the .csv into excel, create a pivot table of the data, and provide session ID in the values section and the name of the last column in the rows section.